Faucet Basics: Part 3 Keeping Faucets Safe & Reliable

 Intertek is an international testing service operating in 100 countries that tests to North American faucet standards but also to other standards.
 The "C" and/or "US" mark must be present to indicate certification to ASME A112.18.1/CSA B 125.

-Formerly the National Sanitary Foundation, the basic NSF International certification mark must include a "C" or "US" or both, or a notation such as "U.P.Code" or "I.P.Code" to indicated the national standard with which the faucet complies.
+Formerly the National Sanitary Foundation, the basic NSF International certification mark must include a "C" or "US" or both, or a notation such as "U.P.Code" or "I.P.Code" to indicate the national standard with which the faucet complies.
 If the faucet has been certified only under the lead-free standard, one of the notations in the bottom row will be shown and an additional mark indicating compliance with ASME A112.18.1/CSA B 125 must also be present.

 Faucets displaying the (UL) mark have been evaluated and found to comply with all applicable nationally recognized health effect and performance standards, and have demonstrated compliance with both the IPC and UPC plumbing codes.
 The notations "CA", "US" or "CA & US" may be shown to indicate compliance with Canadian and/or U.S. standards.

 The WQA mark indicates faucet compliance with either ASME A112.18.1/CSA B 125, ANSI/NSF 61 or ANSI/NSF 372, which will be identified as part of the mark.

 Faucet valves and cartridges are given a lot of attention because they are the most critical part of a faucet.
 A faucet may discolor or rust until it is as ugly as a mortal sin.
 Its handle may loosen, even fall off.
 But, as long as its valve or cartridge works, it can control water, which is the essential function of a faucet.
 So, testing pays particular attention to the durability of valves and cartridges.
 (For more detail on the types of valves and cartridges used in faucets, read Faucet Basics, Part 2: Faucet Valves & Cartridges .)